 Victory Plastic manufactures VCI Bags, VCI Sheeting, VCI Liners and VCI Tubing.
 Victory's Rust Inhibiting Bags and Film can be custom manufactured to meet your industry specific standards.

-Victory VCI is used in numerous industries including Oil & Gas, Automotive, Marine Equipment, Electronics, Export Transportation, Freight Forwarding, Warehouse Management/Storage, Packaging, Guns & Ammunition, Overseas Shipping, Metal Engineering, Military and Aerospace.
+Victory VCI is used in numerous industries including Oil & Gas, Automotive, Marine Equipment, Electronics, Export Transportation, Fasteners, Freight Forwarding, Warehouse Management/Storage, Packaging, Guns & Ammunition, Overseas Shipping, Metal Engineering, Military and Aerospace.
 Victory’s VCI Packaging is an easy application for optimum protection against rust.

 Victory’s VCI Packaging protects both ferrous and non-ferrous metals.
 Non-ferrous metals do not contain iron and are usually more resistant to corrosion than ferrous metals.
 Non-ferrous metals include aluminum, brass, copper, nickel, tin, lead, bronze, fully galvanized steel, zinc, aluminum alloys containing copper and/or manganese as well as precious metals like gold and silver.
 Ferrous metals include mild steel, carbon steel, stainless steel, cast iron, and wrought iron.

 Stainless steel does not readily corrode, rust or stain with water as ordinary steel does, but despite the name it is not fully stain-proof, most notably under low oxygen, high salinity, or poor circulation environments.

 Although galvanizing will inhibit attack of the underlying steel, rusting will be inevitable, especially if exposed to the natural acidity of rain.
 For example, marine and salty environments lower the lifetime of galvanized iron because the high electrical conductivity of sea water increases the rate of corrosion.